Lowest temperature recorded on Earth: Historical progression

 On 21 January 1838, a Russian merchant named Neverov recorded a temperature of −60 C in Yakutsk.
 On 15 January 1885, H. Wild reported that a temperature of −68 C was measured in Verkhoyansk.
 A later measurement at the same place in February 1892 was reported as −69.8 C. Soviet researchers later announced a recording of −67.7 C in February 1933 at Oymyakon, about 650 km to the south-east of Verkhoyansk; this measurement was reported by Soviet texts through the 1940s as a record low, with the previous measurement from Verkhoyansk retroactively adjusted to −67.6 C.

 The next reliable measurement was made during the 1957 season at the Amundsen–Scott South Pole Station in Antarctica, yielding −73.6 C on 11 May and −74.5 C on 17 September.
 The next world record low temperature was a reading of −88.3 C, measured at the Soviet Vostok Station in 1968, on the Antarctic Plateau.
 Vostok again broke its own record with a reading of −89.2 C on 21 July 1983.
 This remains the record for a directly recorded temperature.

 Laboratory cooling

 Early experiments

 In 1904, Dutch scientist Heike Kamerlingh Onnes created a special lab in Leiden in the Netherlands with the aim of producing liquid helium.
 In 1908, he managed to lower the temperature to less than −269 C, which is four degrees above absolute zero.
 Only in this exceptionally cold state will helium liquefy; the boiling point of helium being −268.94 C. Kamerlingh Onnes received a Nobel Prize in Physics for his achievement.

-Onnes' method relied upon depressurising the subject gases, causing them to cool by adiabatic cooling.
+Kamerlingh Onnes' method relied upon depressurising the subject gases, causing them to cool by adiabatic cooling.
 This follows from the first law of thermodynamics;